-The present analysis evaluates the cost-effectiveness of the prescriptive path of the 2015 edition of the International Energy Conservation Code (IECC), relative to the 2009 IECC.
-The analysis covers one- and two-family dwelling units, town-homes, and low-rise multifamily residential buildings covered by the residential provisions of the 2015 IECC.
-The IECC's simulated performance path and the new Energy Rating Index (ERI) path included in the 2015 IECC are not in the scope of this analysis due to the large variety of building configurations those paths allow.
-While buildings complying via these paths are generally considered to provide equal or better savings compared to the prescriptive requirements, the intent of these paths is to provide additional design flexibility at a cost dictated by the builder or homeowner.
+The present analysis evaluates the cost-effectiveness of the prescriptive path of the 2018 edition of the International Energy Conservation Code (IECC), relative to the 2015 IECC with amendments.
+The analysis covers one- and two-family dwelling units, townhouses, and low-rise multifamily residential buildings covered by the residential provisions of the 2018 IECC.
+The IECC's simulated performance path and the new Energy Rating Index (ERI) path are not in the scope of this analysis due to the large variety of building configurations those paths allow.
+While buildings complying via these paths are generally considered to provide equal or better energy performance compared to the prescriptive requirements, the intent of these paths is to provide additional design flexibility at a cost dictated by the builder or homeowner.
 DOE has established a methodology for determining energy savings and cost-effectiveness of various residential building energy codes (Taylor et al. 2012).
-The LCC analysis described in that methodology balances upfront costs with longer term consumer savings and is therefore DOE's primary economic metric for its decision making processes.
+The LCC analysis described in the methodology balances upfront costs with longer term consumer savings and is therefore DOE's primary economic metric for its decision-making processes.